bitcoin-tools/nodebuilder/test/README.md

 You can view the status of these CI tests on GitHub.com under the `Checks` tab of your PR or under the `Actions` tab of the repository.
 If any of these checks fail, review the relevant logs, research the error, and/or and manually reproduce it on your local environment.

-Before merging,
-- Documentation changes must have the six verification checks passing.
+Documentation changes must have the six verification checks passing.
 (No need to wait for the runtime checks.)
-- All coding changes must have all six verification checks as well as the 'Run nodebuilder' runtime checks passing.
+All changes affecting code must have all of the 'Run nodebuilder' runtime checks passing.

-1. [`ShellCheck`](https://shellcheck.net/) check the bash shell scripts, including:
+- [`ShellCheck`](https://shellcheck.net/) check the bash shell scripts, including:
    - typical beginner's syntax issues that cause a shell to give cryptic error messages
    - typical intermediate level semantic problems that cause a shell to behave strangely and counter-intuitively.
    - subtle caveats, corner cases and pitfalls that may cause an advanced user's otherwise working script to fail under future circumstances.

-2. [`actionlint`](https://github.com/rhysd/actionlint) checks the GitHub Actions `.yaml` workflow file.
+- [`actionlint`](https://github.com/rhysd/actionlint) checks the GitHub Actions `.yaml` workflow file.
 We like it for a variety of reasons, such as that it also enforces `ShellCheck` during `run:`

-3. [`dockerfilelint`](https://github.com/replicatedhq/dockerfilelint) checks analyzes the `Dockerfile`s for common traps and mistakes.
+- [`dockerfilelint`](https://github.com/replicatedhq/dockerfilelint) checks analyzes the `Dockerfile`s for common traps and mistakes.
 We use it to enforce best practices.

-4. [`shfmt`](https://github.com/mvdan/sh) formats shell programs. `shfmt`'s default shell formatting was chosen to be consistent, common, and predictable.
+- [`shfmt`](https://github.com/mvdan/sh) formats shell programs. `shfmt`'s default shell formatting was chosen to be consistent, common, and predictable.
 We use it to enforce standardization.

-5. [`markdown-link-check`](https://github.com/tcort/markdown-link-check) extracts links from markdown texts and checks whether each link is alive (200 OK) or dead.
+- [`markdown-link-check`](https://github.com/tcort/markdown-link-check) extracts links from markdown texts and checks whether each link is alive (200 OK) or dead.

-6. [`PySpelling`](https://facelessuser.github.io/pyspelling/) which will check for typos in the markdown files.
+- [`PySpelling`](https://facelessuser.github.io/pyspelling/) which will check for typos in the markdown files.
 If you see any false-positives during the CI check, add the words to [our whitelist](../data/pyspelling.wordlist.txt)

 After passing those six checks, GitHub Actions will then:
 - Run `nodebuilder` on Ubuntu 22 (latest)